The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

 \subsection{Hybrid Deep Reservoirs}

-The properties of LRC and memristor reservoirs may be combined to improve the scaling of the nonlinear capacities of interest.
+The properties of LRC and memristor reservoirs may be combined to achieve improved scaling of the nonlinear memory.
 The reservoir structure we will examine uses the trajectories of a ``surface layer'' reservoir $\vec{x}_s(t)$ where voltage generators are driven by the input, $\vec{s}_s = \vec{v}u(t)$, to drive another ``deep layer'' reservoir $\vec{x}_d$ \cite{deeprc}.
 The deep layer voltage generators are driven by the surface layer trajectories as $\vec{s}_d = C\vec{x}_s$ where $C$ is a matrix of coupling coefficients whose structure is discussed below.
 As LRC and memristor components are kept in separate layers, these deep reservoirs inherit the feasibility properties of their sub-components.
 The training procedure uses all trajectories $\vec{x} = [\vec{x}_s, \vec{x}_d ]$ in the regression.